 Gravitation NCERT Solutions: Important Formulae provides important formulas of Gravitation, which include Newton's law of gravitation, gravitational acceleration, velocity in orbital motion, velocity required to escape Earth, and the motion of satellites.
 These are important formulas that would help in solving numerical problems faster and enhance conceptual knowledge for both board and competitive exams.

-Problems in gravitation would need a step-by-step approach and not memorizing formulas.
-It is just a matter of critically examining what has been provided in the question and determining the physical quantities in the question and then use the correct laws or equations in a logical manner.
-Even difficult numerical and conceptual questions will be easier to manage with a clear and organized method of approach.
+Problems in gravitation would need a step-by-step approach and not memorising formulas.
+It is just a matter of critically examining what has been provided in the question and determining the physical quantities in the question, and then using the correct laws or equations in a logical manner.
+Even difficult numerical and conceptual questions will be easier to manage with a clear and organised method of approach.

-Competitive examinations such as JEE or NEET require students to move past the NCERT textbook in Chapter 7 Gravitation and brush up their conceptual understanding and solving speed.
-This involves studying of higher grade types of numerical problems, the nature of real life applications, more detailed theory behind gravitational potential energy, the motion of satellites and escape velocity.
+Competitive examinations such as JEE or NEET require students to move past the NCERT textbook in Chapter 7 Gravitation and brush up on their conceptual understanding and solving speed.
+This involves studying higher-grade types of numerical problems, the nature of real-life applications, more detailed theory behind gravitational potential energy, the motion of satellites, and escape velocity.

 NCERT Solutions of Class 11 Physics are systematically arranged to equip the learner with a thorough understanding of concepts and improve problem-solving skills.
 These solutions are in line with the new CBSE syllabus and solutions are both theoretical and numerical and are done in steps.
 By using chapter wise links students will find it easier to study one topic at a time and revise methodically.